Graph cuts in computer vision and artificial intelligence: History

-In 2011, C. Couprie et al. proposed a general image segmentation framework, called the "Power Watershed", that minimized a real-valued indicator function from [0,1] over a graph, constrained by user seeds (or unary terms) set to 0 or 1, in which the minimization of the indicator function over the graph is optimized with respect to an exponent $p$.
+In 2011, Couprie et al. proposed a general image segmentation framework, called the "Power Watershed", that minimized a real-valued indicator function from [0,1] over a graph, constrained by user seeds (or unary terms) set to 0 or 1, in which the minimization of the indicator function over the graph is optimized with respect to an exponent $p$.
 When $p=1$, the Power Watershed is optimized by graph cuts, when $p=0$ the Power Watershed is optimized by shortest paths, $p=2$ is optimized by the random walker algorithm and $p=\infty$ is optimized by the watershed algorithm.
 In this way, the Power Watershed may be viewed as a generalization of graph cuts that provides a straightforward connection with other energy optimization segmentation/clustering algorithms.